B.C. schools Zoom to online education amid COVID-19 - BC Local News

 Education is getting another tech tool for K-12 learning provincewide.

-The teleconferencing app Zoom is going to be used for educators to communicate remotely with students while in-class learning is suspended to prevent the spread of COVID-19.
+The teleconferencing app, called Zoom, can now be used for educators to communicate remotely with students while in-class learning is suspended to prevent the spread of COVID-19.

 The Ministry of Education has secured and funded licences for the application Zoom for all public and independent schools in B.C.